-- B. To increase working capital and meet the capital needs for the Company's long-term development, the stockholders at their special stockholders' meeting on September 17, 2021 adopted a resolution to raise additional cash through private placement.
+B. To increase working capital and meet the capital needs for the Company's long-term development, the stockholders at their special stockholders' meeting on September 17, 2021 adopted a resolution to raise additional cash through private placement.
 The maximum number of shares to be issued through the private placement is 38,116,500 shares.
 The private placement will be raised twice within one year starting from the date that the special stockholders' meeting adopted the resolution.
 The Board of Directors resolved to raise \$516,780 by issuing 22,000,000 shares of ordinary shares through private placement at an estimated subscription price of \$23.49 (in dollars) per share on September 23, 2021.
-The private placement had been registered on November 1, 2021. - C. For the years ended December 31, 2022 and 2021, movements in the number of the ordinary shares outstanding are as follows:
+As of November 9, 2021, the private placement had been registered.
+Pursuant to the Securities and Exchange Act, the ordinary shares raised through the private placement are subject to certain transfer restrictions and cannot be listed on the stock exchange until three years after they have been issued and have been offered publicly.
+Other than these restrictions, the rights and obligations of the ordinary shares raised through the private placement are the same as other issued ordinary shares.